-- 1. Financial Statements.
-The following Consolidated Financial Statements of Protalix BioTherapeutics, Inc. are included in Item 8 of the Original Filing. - 2.
+- 1. Financial Statements and Schedules.
+Our consolidated financial statements, notes thereto, and schedules, required to be filed in our Annual Report on Form 10-K are included in the Original Filing. - 2.
 Exhibits.
 The exhibits required to be filed by Item 15 are set forth in, and filed with or incorporated by reference in the Original Filing.
 The exhibits listed in the exhibit index below set forth additional exhibits required to be filed with this Amendment and are filed as part of this Annual Report on Form 10-K/A.

-E 13.4 Incorporated by Reference Exhibit Number Exhibit Description Form File Number Exhibit Date Filed Herewith 31.1 Certification of Chief Executive Officer pursuant to Rule 13a-14(a) as adopted pursuant to Section 302 of the Sarbanes-Oxley Act of 2002 X 31.2 Certification of Chief Financial Officer pursuant to Rule 13a-14(a) as adopted pursuant to Section 302 of the Sarbanes- Oxley Act of 2002 X 104 Cover Page Interactive Data File - formatted in Inline XBRL and included as Exhibit 101 X
+Exhibit Incorporated by Reference File Filed Number 31.1 Exhibit Description Certification of Chief Executive Officer pursuant to Rule 13a-14(a) as adopted pursuant to Section 302 of the Sarbanes- Oxley Act of 2002 Form Number Exhibit Date Herewith X 31.2 Certification of Chief Financial Officer pursuant to Rule 13a-14(a) as adopted pursuant to Section 302 of the Sarbanes- Oxley Act of 2002 X 104 Cover Page Interactive Data File - formatted in Inline XBRL and included as Exhibit 101 X